tencent cloud

 try {

-// Send messages and wait for results.
+// Send a message and wait for the result.

 RecordMetadata metadata = producer.send(record).get();

-System.out.println("Synchronous sending succeeded:key=" + key + ", value=" + value);
+System.out.println("Synchronous sending successful: key=" + key + ", value=" + value);

 } catch (InterruptedException | ExecutionException e) {

-System.err.println("Synchronous sending failed:" + e.getMessage());
+System.err.println("Synchronous sending failed: " + e.getMessage());

 }